Dukie Weems: Season 4

 Prez tries to help Dukie by giving him food at lunchtime and providing him with new clothes.
 The clothes are soon taken by Dukie's family to be sold for drugs and booze.
 Prez later gives Dukie another set of clothes, which are to be kept in a gym locker at school.
 He offers to let Dukie inside the gym early to wash up in the morning and to take his clothes home to launder them in the evening.

-Dukie becomes close to Mr. Prez and helps him to take dice from board games, which Mr. Prez uses to teach probability, and to unearth a computer from storage at the school, which Dukie later uses for a special class project.
+Dukie becomes close to Prez and helps him to take dice from board games, which Mr. Prez uses to teach probability, and to unearth a computer from storage at the school, which Dukie later uses for a special class project.
 Dukie begins to enjoy the class and becomes one of the more competent students, as well as learning a variety of skills on the computer.

 Before the end of the school year, Duquan's improved performance gets him promoted to the ninth grade (a high school grade), much to his dismay.
 He is promoted, according to Ms. Donnelly, to "be with his peers."
-Although it's clear Duquan is not socially ready to enter the ninth grade, the school looks at it as a way to "juke stats" which makes it look like their students are showing better progress and advancement in their skills than they really are.
+Although it is clear Duquan is not socially ready to enter the ninth grade, the school looks at it as a way to "juke stats" which makes it look like their students are showing better progress and advancement in their skills than they really are.

 Duquan bids farewell to Prez, who tells Duquan to visit him at school whenever he can.
 Duquan goes to his house one day after school with Michael, and sees an eviction notice on the door and all of his belongings on the street.
 With Duquan's family being evicted and his having no place to live, Michael invites Duquan to stay at his new residence, which was provided by Marlo.
 Duquan accepts.
 Michael further shows his loyalty as a friend to Dukie by beating down Namond after Namond makes fun of Dukie for a last time in Cutty's gymnasium.

-In the season finale, Duquan makes an attempt at going to his new school but, without the presence and support of his friends, and the onset of being bumped into by bullies, he can't bring himself to go to class.
+In the season finale, Duquan makes an attempt at going to his new school but, without the presence and support of his friends, and the onset of being bumped into by bullies, he cannot bring himself to go to class.
 Later, he pays a visit to Prez at school without his backpack, wearing brand-new clothes, and bearing a gift for Prez.
 Prez follows Duquan and observes he has dropped out of school and is with Michael on the corner, selling drugs.